graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 This allows for a single validation rule to validate AST structure, read variable values, and/or validate coerced field and directive arguments.

+To simplify the creation of validation rules, the `ValidationRuleBase` class has been added, which implements the `IValidationRule` interface and provides default implementations for all three methods.

 ## Breaking Changes

 ### 1. Query type is required